NoNameNo1F/Simplified_Blockchain-Golang/README.md

         └── ...
 ```

-# How It Works
+# :gear: How It Works

 The project is structured around several key components:

-- **Main Application**: The entry point of the program where it interacts with the blockchain through user commands.
+- :file_folder: **Main Application**: The entry point of the program where it interacts with the blockchain through user commands.
-- **Blockchain**: Manages the collection of blocks and transactions.
+- :file_folder: **Blockchain**: Manages the collection of blocks and transactions.
-- **Blocks**: Each block contains a set of transactions, a timestamp, a hash of the previous block, and a Merkle root.
+- :file_folder: **Blocks**: Each block contains a set of transactions, a timestamp, a hash of the previous block, and a Merkle root.
-- **Transactions**: Represents individual transactions in the blockchain.
+- :file_folder: **Transactions**: Represents individual transactions in the blockchain.
-- **Merkle Tree**: A data structure used to verify the integrity of the transactions in a block.
+- :file_folder: **Merkle Tree**: A data structure used to verify the integrity of the transactions in a block.
-- **Logging**: Records important events and operations for debugging and auditing purposes.
+- :file_folder: **Logging**: Records important events and operations for debugging and auditing purposes.

-## Explain Functions
+## :information_desk_person: Explain Functions

-### main.go
+### :card_index_dividers: main.go

 - **main**: Entry point of the program.
 Handles user commands and interacts with the blockchain.

-### block.go
+### :card_index_dividers: block.go

 - **NewBlock**: Creates a new block with transactions and the hash of the previous block.
 - **CalculateHash**: Calculates the hash of the block.